-Mrs. JAMESON.
 "In a great and well-ordered workhouse, under conscientious management," she inspected sixteen wards, each with from fifteen to twenty-five inmates-sick, aged, bedridden, idle, or helpless-and each superintended by a nurse and a 'helper,' nominally selected from the least immoral and drunken of the female paupers.
 The nurses were from sixty-five to eighty years of age, while their assistants were usually younger.
 In another workhouse ten bedridden old women were nursed by a feeble pauper of seventy, with an assistant nearly blind.
 In another, eight paralytic patients were nursed by a woman almost as decrepid, and a girl with one hand.
 In a third the nurse had a wooden leg.
 Sometimes, when a female pauper is particularly infirm, she is appointed as nurse, that she may be privileged to receive a little tea and beer.
 It may be imagined what sort of attention the miserable invalids receive.
 Now, as in 1854 there were more than fifty thousand inmates of the London workhouses (exclusive of Marylebone) under medical treatment, we conceive that they form a class sufficiently important to possess a claim on the public sympathy.
 We should be glad to learn how seventy paid, and five hundred unpaid pauper nurses, can perform for these poor creatures the commonest offices of humanity.
 Frequently the nurse is put to bed intoxicated, in the ward in which she is expected to exercise a salutary authority.
 In one workhouse the patients could get no help, whatever except by bribery; little pittances of tea and sugar left by friends were consumed, in this manner, by the nurse.
-"Those who would not pay this tax were neglected, and implored in vain to be turned in their beds."
-The matron is aware that these evils exist, but has no power to remedy them.
-We know what description of persons | Times, is the largest number of passengers sink, from time to time, into this 'last home of ever conveyed to that colony in a single ship. the poor,' and we shall not be much perplexed to understand why a proud and angry nature in the condition of the Old World, it is a rechooses suicide, to escape the multiplied de- lief to turn, in the New World, even to halfgradations of the pauper's ward.
+"Those who would not pay this tax were neglected, and implored in vain to be turned The Oliver Lang floated into the river with in their beds.'
+The matron is aware that eight hundred tons of cargo, and three hunthese evils exist, but has no power to remedy dred emigrants.
+This, says the Northern them.
+We know what description of persons sink, from time to time, into this 'last home of the poor,' and we shall not be much perplexed to understand why a proud and angry nature in the condition of the Old World, it is a rechooses suicide, to escape the multiplied de-lief to turn, in the New World, even to halfgradations of the pauper's ward.
 Why should inhabited islands, where some progress is made, oakum picking, for example, be continued as and where some populations change from a workhouse employment?
 In prisons it is worse to better.
 Mr. Smith, of Wellington, allotted as a form of punishment.
 In the therefore, is a welcome herald.
-His health workhouse it is allotted upon the pleathat was proposed by Mr. T. M. MACKAY, the to establish other branches of industry would | chairman, who displayed all the facility of a produce a competition injurious to the independent trades.
-We had thought that fallacy to be exploded.
-Joseph II. acted the right of kings to govern wrong, now upon it in his regulations for the Maison de sprinkling with frothy praise the purple of Force at Ghent.
-All work was discontinued the Empire, now lavishing his love on Piedthat seemed to compete with the manufac- mont, and then apologizing for Prince ALwas to demoralize the inmates, and to protect the interests of no one.
+His health workhouse it is allotted upon the plea that was proposed by Mr. T. M. MACKAY, the to establish other branches of industry would produce a competition injurious to the independent trades.
+We had thought that tory-now extolling the QUEEN, now denying fallacy to be exploded.
+Joseph II. acted the right of kings to govern wrong, now upon it in his regulations for the Maison de sprinkling with frothy praise the purple of that seemed to compete with the manufac-WORTH DIXON'S Biography of John Howard, the interests of no one.

-We have said that Mrs. Jameson has a distroduced into the workhouses as matrons, fayour of this scheme is abundant, and not | we wish to repeat.
+favour of this scheme is abundant, and not we wish to repeat.